-- The vision is "by 2030, all England's soils will be managed sustainability and degradation threats tackled successfully.
-This will improve the quality of England's soils and safeguard their ability to provide essential services for future generations". - The Strategy highlights the areas for priority including: - Better protection for agricultural soils. - Protecting and enhancing stores of soil carbon. - Building the resilience of soils to a changing climate. - Preventing soil pollution. - Effective soil protection during construction and development. - Dealing with our legacy of contaminated land.
+- The Strategy highlights the areas for priority including: - Better protection for agricultural soils. - Protecting and enhancing stores of soil carbon. - Building the resilience of soils to a changing climate. - Preventing soil pollution. - Effective soil protection during construction and development. - Dealing with our legacy of contaminated land.